bimalka98/Autonomous-Mobile-Robot-Physical-Implementation/README.md

 ## Current Status of the Project

-* Currently working on `Algorithm Development` to achieve the given task.
 * Algorithms were developed.
 Coding is to be done.
-* Actual robot building stage is not initiated yet.
+* Actual robot building stage is initialized.
+*

 ![Initial prototype Of the Mobile Robot](https://github.com/bimalka98/Autonomous-Mobile-Robot/blob/master/Figures/robot.PNG)